adam-hughes-devinit/adt/README.md

 ### Codes

 Codes are the various categorizations applied to project records and related data.
 For example sector, recipient country and flow class are codes.
 Codes can now be viewed from Navbar > Codes > (code name).
 Users who belong to AidData can edit, add and remove values for each code type.
-All users can see the code values, and by their individual pages, see which projects have that particular value.
+All users can see the code values, and via their individual pages, see which projects have that particular value.

 It’s not possible to create a new code type from the web interface, only change values for existing codes.